sosiristseng/template-juliabook/README.md

 This repository can regularly update Julia in the `Manifest.toml`, make a PR with the updated packages, and automatically merge the updates if the notebooks are executed without any problem.

 See [the instructions](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#triggering-further-workflow-runs) for how to trigger CI workflows in a PR.
 This repo uses my [GitHub APP](https://github.com/peter-evans/create-pull-request/blob/main/docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens) to generate a token on the fly.

-## Checking web links

-See `linkcheck.yml`.

-This repository uses `lychee` GitHub actions to regularly check if the web links in the notebooks are valid.